 - Weightlifting equipment

-Summer Housing Alcohol Policy: Possession and consumption of alcohol is limited to individuals of legal age in a private apartment or bedroom within a residence hall.
+Possession and consumption of alcohol are limited to individuals of legal age in a private apartment or bedroom within a residence hall.
 All occupants of a private bedroom or apartment where alcohol is being consumed must be of legal age.
 Consumption of alcohol is prohibited in all residence hall common areas.
 The University expects that all of its program participants abide by University and federal regulations concerning alcohol and drug use.